swfischer/Kinetis-L-FreeRTOS-GCC/README.md

 In ./drv/*:

 * a driver for the on-board accelerometer (accel.c/h)
+* a driver for accessing the MCU ADC hardware (adc.c/h) - providing bus locking to prevent resource conflicts
 * a driver for managing the MCU clock gates (clk.c/h) - providing clock enable/disable counting to prevent conflicts
 * a driver for accessing the MCU GPIOs (gpio.c/h) - just a simple wrapper
 * a driver for managing the MCU I2C buses (i2c.c/h) - providing bus locking to prevent resource conflicts